Sociolinguistic State of Fandom [circa Summer 2021]

 This study is an attempt to understand how language is currently used in online fandom.
-If you can see this page, you are someone whose answers I’m interested in hearing.
+The survey has now closed.
+Results and updates will be available on the newsletter.

-If you participated in the winter version of this survey, parts of this one will look familiar to you.
-I thank you for your time and ask that you fill out the Summer 2021 survey regardless, so that your responses can still be counted.
+If you participated in the winter version of this survey, you may be experiencing deja vu and be curious about why.
 More information about the previous iteration of this study can be found in the FAQ, and details will be linked here when available.

 Summer 2021 FAQ

 This study is an attempt to assess multiple elements of use and understanding of language in online fandom today.
 It covers both terms used to refer to activity and ideological positions within fandom, and the question of whether specific speech patterns are seen as more associated with a given group or identity.

 In order to accomplish that, you will be asked to describe your familiarity with some online subcultures and with a selection of terms currently in use within them.
 Then, you will be asked for your first impressions of anonymized posts such as those you might hypothetically see in your daily life online.

 Who is conducting this study?

 I’m Cyrus Eosphoros, an early-career fan studies researcher.
 Data collection was run through the Anthropology department of Bellevue College, where I was a student through this year.
 My supervisor within the department is Dr. Katharine Hunt.